Time Translation Symmetry Breaking in an Isolated Spin-Orbit-Coupled Fluid of Light

 According to Floquet's theorem~\cite{Floquet1883,Chicone_book}, the general solution of Eq.~\eqref{eq:ham_eq} has the form

-Here the sum runs over eight independent solutions, labeled by the subscript $\ell$ and appearing with weight $C_\ell$.
-These Floquet solutions are characterized by their eigenfunctions $X_{0,\ell}$ and $\Pi_{0,\ell}^*$ and the corresponding quasi-frequencies, $\Omega_\ell$.
-Note that as is customary for Bogoliubov equations~\cite{Castin_review}, for each solution with quasi-frequency $\Omega_\ell$ there exists another one with quasi-frequency $- \Omega_\ell^*$ associated with the same physical oscillation, hence there is a total of four Bogoliubov modes.
-In the paraxial regime, in contrast, one has only a density ($d$) and a spin ($s$) mode, characterized by in-phase and out-of-phase oscillations of the intensities of the two polarization components, respectively~\cite{Supplemental}.
+Here the sum runs over eight independent solutions, labeled by $\ell$ and appearing with weight $C_\ell$.
+These Floquet solutions are characterized by their eigenfunctions $X_{0,\ell}$ and $\Pi_{0,\ell}^*$ and the corresponding quasifrequencies, $\Omega_\ell$.
+Note that as is customary for Bogoliubov equations~\cite{Castin_review}, for each solution with quasifrequency $\Omega_\ell$ there exists another one with quasifrequency $- \Omega_\ell^*$ associated with the same physical oscillation, hence a total of four Bogoliubov modes.
+In the paraxial regime, in contrast, one has only a density ($d$) and a spin ($s$) mode, characterized by in- and out-of-phase intensity oscillations of the two polarization components, respectively, as discussed in the Supplemental Material~\cite{Supplemental}.